 - Stay-in-place orders have caused a surge in domestic violence, so the Body Shop is donating 30,000 units of soaps to local shelters, including Hope Alliance, a women’s shelter in Austin, Texas.

-That’s just a taste of what B Corps are doing.
+That’s just a taste of how B Corps lead.
 The crisis response from the community is varied, but the common thread is that these companies are using whatever capacity they have to make an impact quickly—and that can be an inspiration for all of us.